namtoki/English/vocabraly/expression/interjection.md

 ## POSITIVE

 - `That's fanny.`:                          `That's fanny!`(fanny ha-ha)
+- `Here we go.`:                            Have you prepared everything?
+OK, `here we go`!
+- `Here we go.`:                            Sure!
+Line up in front of that statue!
+3.2.1 `here we go`!
 - `Here we go.`:                            Where is the building? `Here we go!` That is the building we were looking for!
+- `Here we go.`:                            `Here we go`!
+Your dinner is ready!
+- `Here we are.`:                           `Here we are`!
+Home sweet home.
+- `Here you go/are.`:                       `Here you go`.
+This is the doll you wanted.
+- `There we go.`:                           Man, am I out of shape. `There we go`.
+Hey, Anna!
+Sven!
+- `There we are.`:                          Well, `there we are`.
+I've finally finished my homework.
+- `There you go.`:                          I am where I am today because I’ve always followed my heart.
+I’m going to go for it! / Yeah. `There you go`!
 - `You never know.`:                        I'm totally out of ideas. `You never know.` Inspiration can strike anytime.
 - `Good to know.`:
 - `Lucky you!`: